camerond/camerondaigle/posts/three-types-of-meetings.md

 One major risk is that the feedback itself can spin out of control.
-Entire other articles and columns and books have been written just about how to compose, deliver, and recieve contructive feedback; I can't do that topic justice here (this article is long enough as it is).
+Entire other articles and columns and books have been written just about how to compose, deliver, and receive contructive feedback; I can't do that topic justice here (this article is long enough as it is).
 In this context, let's instead focus on the meeting itself and two big risks you need to navigate.